ngrok/ngrok-operator/docs/examples/hello-world/README.md

 # Hello World - Game 2048

-This tutorial will walk through setting up the ngrok Kubernetes Ingress and providing ingress to a simple 2048 game service.
+This tutorial walks you through setting up the ngrok Kubernetes Ingress and providing ingress to a simple 2048 game service.

 ## Prerequisites
 - access to a remote or local kubernetes cluster such as [MiniKube](https://minikube.sigs.k8s.io/docs/start/)